IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/documentIngestion.md

 ### Install the **zassist** command

 ## Troubleshooting
-The following are issues you may encounter.
-If the provided resolutions do not work, contact support using the methods mentioned in the [Support](../index.md#support) section of this guide.
+The following are issues that you may encounter.
+If the provided resolutions do not work, contact support by using the methods that are mentioned in the [Support](../index.md#support) section.

 ???
 Failure "Pods have a status of **ErrImagePull** or **ImagePullBackoff**"